Wallace Michael Ross: Life and achievements

-Wallace frequently displayed eccentricities some of which derived from his love of railway steam engines.
+Ross frequently displayed eccentricities, some of which derived from his love of railway steam engines.
 Many pupils and colleagues witnessed him walking along and pretending to be an engine (and its driver).
 Finding it hard to adapt to a changing world, he liked to do things in his own way.
-This caused problems and some were not very tolerant.
-Wallace found himself out of a job or two during his career.
+This caused problems, and some were not very tolerant.
+Ross found himself out of a job or two during his career.
 The last occasion of this was at the Cathedral when a new Provost felt that a new broom was required.
-The Parish of Kegworth gained from this as Wallace became organist there.
-Wallace later spoke warmly of his time there and of the Rector.
+The Parish of Kegworth gained from this as Ross became organist there.
+Ross later spoke warmly of his time there and of the Rector.

-Although he had not married and had no family Wallace formed, in later life, a strong and lasting family bond with the Cartwright family.
+Although he had not married and had no family, he formed, in later life, a strong and lasting family bond with the Cartwright family.